TGT Oil and Gas Services: Company history

-In 2016, President of the Republic of Tatarstan Rustam N. Minnikhanov paid a working visit to the Technology Centre.

 In 2021, TGT Diagnostics wins Gold at the Transform Awards MEA 2021 by Transform magazine.

 In 2022, TGT creates flow diagnostics for horizontal wells.

-The company regularly participates in SPE's and other conferences, symposia and exhibitions held in New Orleans and Houston (USA) including CERA Week, organises the annual Winter School in Applied Modelling (WSAM) held in Dubai since 2006, organises and sponsors the annual Youth Scientific Conference on Mathematical Modelling and Information Technologies held in Kazan since 2009, and regularly participates in international exhibitions, workshops and symposia held in Ufa, Abu Dhabi, Dubai, Jakarta and other locations.
+The company regularly participates in SPE's, ADIPEC, and other conferences, symposia and exhibitions, exhibiting and sponsoring international events.

 Services and activities

 The company's key technologies have been developed in-house and patented worldwide, and its research and development activities are carried out as resident projects at the Skolkovo Innovation Centre in Moscow and at the IT Park in Kazan.

-TGT Diagnostics specialises in integrated well logging and provides the following:
+TGT Diagnostics specializes in integrated well logging and provides the following: